franzageek/WinEFIMounter/README.md

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/c5ec573c-3cbc-4351-a97c-fb08dace2cb8)
 And here you have your success screen.
-Pressing any key will show again the minimalistic version of the main menu (the one we saw earlier yk, just Mount and Exit...).
+Pressing a key will show the first main menu.

 ![image](https://github.com/franzageek/WinEFIMounter/assets/88248950/5ae3f0b3-ed03-4852-b068-f406ec46bbb9)
 Choosing Option <kbd>E</kbd> from the main menu while your partition is still mounted will take you to this warning screen, which basically reminds you to unmount your EFI partition before you leave WinEFIMounter.

-> If you didn't care of the message and closed the window, the next time you will have to launch WinEFIMounter you would have to start again from mounting the partition (which is already mounted), resulting in a general mess where the `Z` letter is taken by the already mounted EFI partition and WinEFIMounter is forced to assign the `Y` letter to a partition which is already mounted to "`Z:\`" and when unmounting it WinEFIMounter will unmount a non-existent partition....... not a good situation to be in, after all.
+> If you didn't care of the message and closed the window, the next time to launched WinEFIMounter you would have to start again from mounting the partition (which is already mounted), resulting in a general mess where the `Z` letter is taken by the already mounted EFI partition and WinEFIMounter is forced to assign the `Y` letter to a partition which is already mounted to "`Z:\`" and when unmounting it WinEFIMounter will unmount a non-existent partition....... not really the way we wanna live our life, after all.
 > > TL;DR: Just unmount your partition as you leave WinEFIMounter.

 ## Problems
+### Cannot mount an external EFI partition
+As 1dolla pointed out, when trying to mount an EFI partition located on an external drive, WinEFIMounter will fail to assign it the `Z` letter, and the reason is just a `diskpart`'s skill issue.
+There is however a PowerShell command that will allow you to assign it a letter, which you can find [here](https://github.com/franzageek/WinEFIMounter/issues/3).
+I'm terribly sorry for the inconvenience, I just didn't think WinEFIMounter could ever gain this much popularity, so back when I was coding it, I put together something that _should_ have worked without concerns, without doing much testing & without stressing too much about possible bugs.
+This is only temporary, I will actually provide a C++ update for WinEFIMounter next month, which is expected to be much more stable & robust than this crappy C# script.
+Thanks to everyone for letting me know about the bugs, can't wait to fix them tbh, will get to it in a couple of weeks.

 ### Flushing procedure failed
 WinEFIMounter is a simple script.
 If you scroll through the code, you will see that it's **just about 400 lines long**, and the Mounting and Unmounting parts of the program are literally made of **3 lines of code** each.
 And those are DiskPart commands!